-Whether you’re a homemaker looking for a way to supplement your family’s income, a homesteader looking to fund a bigger piece of land, or an empty nester looking for a new interest; work at home opportunities can be hard to find.
+Whether you’re a homemaker looking for a way to supplement your family’s income, a homesteader looking to fund a bigger piece of land, or an empty nester looking for a new interest; stay at home jobs can be hard to find.
 And legitimate work at home opportunities are even harder to come by.

 The benefit of working from home is second only to working for yourself when it comes to employment.
 The freedom it can give you to manage your work/home balance is immeasurable.
 That’s why it makes sense for homemakers and homesteaders to want to find work at home opportunities.
 I mean why wouldn’t you want to keep your independence and bring in some extra money?

 What Work From Home Job is Right for Me?

 I think trying to decide what the best type of job you apply for should depend on what you’re good at and what you enjoy doing.
 This will make trying to find the right type of work at home position a little easier.
 I looked for freelance writing jobs when I was younger because it was something I enjoyed doing that I knew would have a variety of positions available.

 There is some limitation in the variety of fields that lend themselves to work at home opportunities.
 You can’t exactly be a microbiologist at home.
 So I have listed some of the most common ones below with their benefits and drawbacks.
 Each will have links so you can research them yourself to see what best fits your needs.

 In my article “Homemaking – How to Make the Dream a Reality“, I mention some of the opportunities below but I didn’t really go into detail about their positives and negatives.
 I will outline that here so that you can make a more informed decision about which jobs or opportunities you should be considering.